ColeJam13/NotaPOS/Documentation/nota-pos-one-pager.md

 - Full-stack application with Spring Boot backend
 - SQLite database with orders and items
 - Fully operational POS system that matches industry standards
-- Server-Savior feature: delay system on order to prevent multiple ticket revisions from making it to the kitchen
+- Server-Savior feature: delay system on eacg order to prevent multiple ticket revisions from making it to the kitchen

 **Phase 2 Future Features:**
 - Kitchen display system integration